QEF/q-e/README.md

 make install
 ```

-("make" alone prints a list of acceptable targets),
+"make" alone prints a list of acceptable targets,
 binaries go in bin/.
 Instead for cmake build system,
-("make" compiles all targets, with -j$(nproc) in parallel),
+"make" compiles all targets (with -j$(nproc) in parallel),
-binaries and modules go in the install directory.
+binaries, libraries, and modules go in the install directory.
 For more information, see the general documentation in directory Doc/,
 package-specific documentation in \*/Doc/, and the web site
 http://www.quantum-espresso.org/